Bhavesh7393/maya_to_houdini_light_transfer/README.md

   - ### Maya
     - Drag and select all the lights from the viewport.
     - Run the script.
-    - Click "Save Json File" button, and save it to desired location.
+    - Click "Browse" button, and save it to desired location.
 (Default path is current Maya workspace "data" folder.)
     - Click "Export Lights" button.
   - ### Houdini
     - Run the script.
-    - Click "Open Json File" button, and load the Json exported file.
+    - Click "Browse" button, and load the exported Json file.
+    - Check desired Renderer.
     - Set "Scene Scale" if required.
-It will adjust Translate, Scale and Exposure.
+It will adjust Translate, Scale, Exposure and Radius.
 (Default value is 1.0)
     - Click "Import Lights" button.